suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 # Acknowledgements

 We would like to thank Henk Birkholz for his feedback on the CDDL description in this document.
-Additionally, we would like to thank Michael Richardson, Øyvind Rønningstad, Dave Thaler, and Carsten Bormann for their review feedback.
+Additionally, we would like to thank Michael Richardson, Øyvind Rønningstad, Dave Thaler, Laurence Lundblade, and Carsten Bormann for their review feedback.
 Finally, we would like to thank Dick Brooks for making us aware of the challenges firmware encryption imposes on binary analysis.